ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### External Account Binding

 The server MAY require a value to be present for the "external-account-binding" field.
-This can be used to an ACME account with an existing account in a non-ACME system, such as a CA customer database.
+This can be used to associate an ACME account with an existing account in a non-ACME system, such as a CA customer database.

 To enable ACME account binding, a CA needs to provision the ACME client with a